February 26, 2020

 How are neuroendocrine tumors usually diagnosed?

-Neuroendocrine tumor diagnosis for most patients fall into one of two groups.
+Most patients fall into one of two groups.

-Some seek help for symptoms, such as pain due to metastatic disease.
+Some seek help for symptoms, such as pain due to metastatic cancer.
 This most commonly occurs in the liver.
 So a patient will go to the doctor, thinking they have a gallbladder issue, and it turns out to be a neuroendocrine tumor in the liver.
 Other patients in this group will exhibit hormonal symptoms, which point doctors in the direction of a tumor as the source.

 How are neuroendocrine tumors typically treated?

-We have more neuroendocrine tumor treatment options today than ever before.
+We have more neuroendocrine tumor treatment options than ever before.
 They fall into two categories.

 Why are neuroendocrine tumors so challenging to treat?